pnp/blog/content/post/create-a-table-of-contents-on-sharepoint-modern-pages/index.md

 In this new modern page I started writing about developing with the PnP Library, Power Platform, React, Angular, SharePoint, some best practices & internal resources from the perspective of a worker who is not part of the IT organization who would normally develop the internal apps.
 Much of my experience was before the term "Citizen Developer" was coined, before then I would have been called a rogue programmer or something else.

 This page has become somewhat long not quite a Novel but long enough.
-As time permits, I'll need to structure the topics into a more managable and digestible fashion.
+As time permits, I'll need to structure the topics into a more manageable and digestible fashion.
 In the meantime, I thought it would be a fun exercise and helpful to create a Table of Contents for this page.

 ### Side Note

 I have created some videos about creating a TOC on my personal YouTube - https://www.youtube.com/@WebDevByTheBay

 ## Create the TOC